MauroBagnoli/token-api/README.md

 ## Overview

-This system provides a robust API for managing different types of tokens in the cryptocurrency industry, leveraging the flexibility of interfaces to handle multiple token types while maintaining centralized control and streamlined business logic.
+This system provides a robust API for managing different types of tokens in the cryptocurrency industry.
+It leverages the flexibility of interfaces to handle multiple token types while maintaining centralized control and streamlined business logic.

 ## Table of Contents